progress4apple/progress.rocks/_drafts/what-s-new-in-v1-3.md

 comments: true

 ---
-Hope you all enjoyed the summer break!
-I absolutely did - and I also used the time to work on Progress.
+Hope you guys enjoyed the summer break!
+I absolutely did - and I also used my spare time to work on Progress.
 Today I'm able to share some exciting news with you!

 ### 🌓 Light Mode